The Chow ring of the stack of hyperelliptic curves of odd genus: The Chow ring of : generators and first relations

 \section{The Chow ring of $\cl{H}_g$: generators and first relations}

-The goal of this section is to do the first steps in the computation of the Chow ring of $\cl{H}_g$, finding the generators (first subsection) and some relations (second subsection).
+The goal of this section is to do the first steps in the computation of the Chow ring of $\cl{H}_g$, finding the generators and some relations.
 The intermediate result that we find is the content of corollary \ref{cor:chow_ring_Hg_intermediate}.